AnyChart/docs.anychart.com/Basic_Charts/Polar_Plot/Overview.md

 {sample}BCT\_Polar\_Chart\_06{sample}

-In this sample grid cells are filled with color:
+In this sample cells of the radial (first chart) and circular (second chart) grids are filled with color:

 ```
 // color the even-numbered cells of the radial grid